ton-community/ton-docs/docs/participate/run-nodes/nodes-troubleshooting.md

 cp var/ton-work/db/config.json var/ton-work/db/config.json.backup
 ```

 ## Mytonctrl was installed by another user.
+Probably you need to launch mtc with ... user

+Run MyTonCtrl with user that used to install it.

+For example, the most common case is when one tries to run MyTonCtrl as root user, even though it was installed under a different user.
+In this case, you need to log in to the user who installed MyTonCtrl and run MyTonCtrl from that user.

+### Mytonctrl was installed by another user.
+Probably you need to launch mtc with `validator` user

+Run command `sudo chown <user_name>:<user_name> /var/ton-work/keys/*` where `<user_name>` is user which installed mytonctrl.

+### Mytonctrl was installed by another user.
 Probably you need to launch mtc with `ubuntu` user

 Additionally `mytonctrl` may not work properly with this error.
 For example, the `status` command may return empty result.